equivalent/scrapbook2/archive/blogs/2016-03-04-browser-uploads-to-s3-with-sqs-notification-via-a-ruby.md

-# Browser upload directly to S3 and triggering SNS notification to your App
+# Browser upload directly to S3 and triggering SQS notification to your App

 In this article we are going to configure direct browser upload to S3 bucket.